Civil Society

-Citizen Participation and Open Government
+Citizen Participation and Open Government – Democracy Add-On for Europe

-Direct democracy at EU level, i.e. pan-EU referendums on constitutional revisions and citizen-initiated legislative referendums, should be part of the new constitution.
-Citizens shall have the right both to repeal existing legislation and to initiate new legislation.
+Direct democracy at the EU level, i.e. pan-EU referendums on constitutional revisions and citizen-initiated legislative referendums, should be part of the new constitution.
+Citizens shall have the right both to repeal existing legislation and initiate new legislation.

 Innovating Political Participation

-We wish to reform the EU citizens’ initiative.
+We wish to reform the EU Citizens’ Initiative.
 Data requirements shall be reduced.
 The European Commission should deal even with unsuccessful but interesting initiatives.

 Open Government